 Please contact a Customer Services Advisor on telephone number 01903 221061 if you would like a printed copy.

-Information about the way in which the County Council spends money raised from Council Tax please visit:
+Information about the way in which West Sussex County Council (WSCC) spends money raised from Council Tax is detailed in the leaflet below:

 The policing element of your Council Tax is set by the Sussex Police & Crime Commissioner.
 To find out more about the way this part of your Council Tax is spent and how police resources are allocated please visit:

 Making an appeal does not confer any rights to withhold payment.
 However, if your appeal is successful you will be entitled to a refund of any overpaid Council Tax.
 We have produced a guide to your right of appeal:

 Appeals against the banding

 The grounds for appeal about the banding of your property are restricted to the following situations:

 - Where you became the taxpayer in respect of a dwelling for the first time (your appeal must be made to the Listing Officer within six months, but if the same appeal has already been considered and determined by a Valuation Tribunal, it cannot be made again)

 - Where you believe that the banding should be changed because there has been a material increase or material reduction in a dwelling's value